 Radiomics and AI based study to predict recurrence pattern in lung cancer patients

-MOSFET dosimeter characterization in MR-guided radiation therapy (MRgRT) Linac.
-J Appl Clin Med Phys
+MOSFET dosimeter characterization in MR-guided radiation therapy (MRgRT) Linac Journal of applied clinical medical physics

-Yadav P, Hallil A, Tewatia D, Dunkerley DAP, Paliwal B
+Yadav P, Hallil A, Tewatia D, Dunkerley AP, Paliwal B

 PURPOSE: With the increasing use of MR-guided radiation therapy (MRgRT), it becomes important to understand and explore accuracy of medical dosimeters in the presence of magnetic field.
 The purpose of this work is to characterize metal-oxide-semiconductor field-effect transistors (MOSFETs) in MRgRT systems at 0.345 T magnetic field strength.